Process Control: Reduce Costs and Eliminate Mistakes

 BPMN Business process modeling notation is a standardised global way to map your processes using simple lines, arrows, and geometric shapes that communicate the workflow or process.

 Easy-to-understand visualisation of how people, processes, and systems should interact.
 It’s not about building a huge flowchart, but a hierarchical process map, where every diagram is easier to follow.
 The notation is a simple box for each task to be completed using an activity box or steps with inputs and output.
-The box should show what happens, who the task is being assigned to, and what order it should happen.
+The box should show what happens, who the task is being assigned to, and in what order it should happen.

-UML diagrams are flexible and powerful way to model detailed logic and visualise almost any business process.
+UML diagrams are a flexible and powerful way to model detailed logic and visualise almost any business process.

 Petri-nets